hammackj/risu/README.markdown

 ## Requirements

 ### Ruby
 Risu has been tested with ruby-2.0.0, ruby-2.1.0 and ruby-2.2.3.
-Please try to use one of these versions if possible.
+Please use the latest version if possible.
 I recommend using [chruby](https://github.com/postmodern/chruby) or [RVM](https://rvm.io/) to setup your ruby environment.

 ### RubyGems
 Risu relies heavily on [RubyGems](http://rubygems.org/) to install other dependencies I highly recommend using it.
 RubyGems is included by default in the 1.9.x versions of [Ruby](http://ruby-lang.org/).